ritvikbhatia/Superhero-Project/README.md

 <br>
 LINK : https://ritvikbhatia.github.io/Superhero-Project/

-So, this is basically a platform where you can search about super heroes from multiple universe .
+So, this is basically a platform where you can search about super heroes from multiverse .
 <br>
 It will give you the complete  information about your hero's Powerstats.
 Biography.
 Appearance.
 Work.
 Connections.
 Images etc
 <br>